-The All-Time Best Burns of NYT Book Reviewer Michiko Kakutani
+The All-Time Best Burns of New York Times Book Reviewer Michiko Kakutani

 New York Times book critic Michiko Kakutani — who Vanity Fair dubbed “the most feared woman in publishing” — is stepping down after 38 years.
 Never one to shy away from a remorseless takedown during her tenure, Kakutani’s legendary negative reviews ignited the ire of literary icons like Jonathan Franzen, who called her “the stupidest person in New York City,” and Norman Mailer, who disdained her as “a one-woman kamikaze [who] disdains white male authors.”
 Here are some of Kakutani’s most memorable insults.

-Some Thoughts on Writing, Norman Mailer, 2003
+The Spooky Art: Some Thoughts on Writing, Norman Mailer, 2003

 The effect of reading the book straight through is like going on a very long bus ride over a very bumpy road, sitting next to a garrulous raconteur who never takes a nap and never pauses for breath, and who seems to have no internal editor or censor in his head.
 There are moments when you’re blown away by your traveling companion’s energy and candor, and moments when you’re utterly benumbed by his self-absorption, his defensiveness, his capacity for wacky mumbo jumbo.